apache/skywalking-rover/docs/en/guides/contribution/how-to-release.md

 1. Close(if finished, or move to next milestone otherwise) all issues in the current milestone from [skywalking-rover](https://github.com/apache/skywalking-rover/milestones) and [skywalking](https://github.com/apache/skywalking/milestones), create a new milestone if needed.
 2. Update [CHANGES.md](../../../../CHANGES.md).
+3. Check the [dependency licenses](../../../../dist/LICENSE) including all dependencies.

 ## Add your GPG public key to Apache svn